isabella232/mixed-reality-pr.it-it/maquette/overview/core-language.md

 ## <a name="javascript-implementation"></a>Implementazione di JavaScript

 <!-- TODO(Stefan): Is there anything else we can tell users about the JS interpreter as applied to Maquette? -->
-L'interprete JavaScript usato in Maquette è basato su [o Jint](https://github.com/sebastienros/jint).
-O Jint è compatibile con ECMAScript 5,1 e supporta [estensioni aggiuntive da ECMAScript 6](https://github.com/sebastienros/jint/issues/343).
+L'interprete JavaScript usato in Maquette si basa su [Jint.](https://github.com/sebastienros/jint) Jint è compatibile con ECMAScript 5.1 e supporta estensioni [aggiuntive da ECMAScript 6.](https://github.com/sebastienros/jint/issues/343)

-L'estensione `.mqjs` viene usata per distinguere i file JavaScript Maquette dal normale linguaggio JavaScript.
+`.mqjs`L'estensione viene usata per distinguere i file JavaScript Maquette dal normale JavaScript.

 ## <a name="see-also"></a>Vedere anche
 <!-- TODO(Stefan): Add any additional JS related links that may help with troubleshooting or issues? -->